Bernstein-Sato polynomials of hyperplane arrangements

-We now prove the assertion on $ \max R_{f} $.
-We proceed by induction on $ n $.
-We may assume that $ D $ does not come from an arrangement in a lower dimensional vector space, and the assertion holds for the roots of $ b_{f,x}(-s) $ at any $ x \in D \setminus \{0\} $, taking a transversal space to each edge.
+and the assertion follows from (1.7) together with (1.1.3). \sk We now prove the assertion on $\max R_f$.
+We proceed by induction on $n$.
+We may assume that $D$ does not come from an arrangement in a lower dimensional vector space, and the assertion holds for the roots of $b_{f,x}(-s)$ at any $x\in D\setminus\{0\}$, taking a transversal space to each edge.
 Then by (1.4), it is enough to show